 Dutch Apple Pie

 This version of a traditional pie comes from an award-winning recipe passed down from mothers to daughters in one Ontario family for 90 years.
 We were happy to be invited into their kitchen to see how they make it, and now we’re thrilled to share the recipe with the country.
 The signature feature of this pie is a beautiful display of apples in place of a top crust.
-It’s all drizzled with a rich, sweet sauce you’ve got to taste to believe.
 We’re glad it isn’t a secret recipe anymore!

 40 minutes chill time